Top DevOps Tools for Automation Infrastructure

 DevOps treats Infrastructure as Code.
 All the DevOps practices like version control, automation, testing, etc. that are applied to coding are applied to the infrastructure as well.
-This means that code must be written and executed to achieve the desired state for each infrastructure.
-This enables close collaboration between development and operations team on the state of infrastructure.
+This means that the code must be written and executed to achieve the desired state for each infrastructure.
+This enables close collaboration between development and operations teams on the state of infrastructure.
 The infrastructure version information is also always up to date.
-Some of the tools for configuring stage are Puppet, Kubernetes and Chef etc.
+Some of the tools for configuring stage are Puppet, Kubernetes and Chef, etc.

-As Applications Performance Monitoring becomes part of DevOps pipeline, the ownership of performance monitoring lies with the development team as well.
+As Applications Performance Monitoring becomes part of the DevOps pipeline, the ownership of performance monitoring lies with the development team as well.
 This shortens the life cycle of fixes required to maintain desirable performance.
-Some of the tools for monitoring stage are Nagios, Splunk, DataDog etc.
+Some of the tools for the monitoring stage are Nagios, Splunk, DataDog, etc.

 As discussed, although DevOps is not a tool in itself, its practitioners need tools to implement the concepts.
-Here are top 9 open source DevOps tools that are most popular for implementing DevOps:
+Here are the top 9 open-source DevOps tools that are most popular for implementing DevOps:

 Build.
 Deploy.
 Automate.

 Jenkins is a continuous integration server software deployed on the central server where software building takes place.
-It is written in Java and highly customisable for project of any size and complexity.
+It is written in Java and highly customizable for a project of any size and complexity.
 There are plenty of plugins and add-ons available for it.